C-Murder: Steve Thomas case

 On December 28, 2011, his conviction was upheld.

 On February 19, 2013, the Supreme Court rejected Miller v.
 Louisiana, which was Miller's final appeal of his conviction.
 After a jury voted 10–2 to convict Miller, Miller's attorneys argued that because federal juries must reach unanimous verdicts in criminal cases, Miller should have not been convicted in Louisiana.

 On April 2, 2014, Miller's attorney, Rachel Conner, filed a post-conviction relief application in state court in Gretna.
 She raised 10 points to support her assertion that her client received no fair trial.
 Conner said she plans to raise additional points.
 Primary among the assertions is what she described as irregularities during the jury's deliberations, stating, "One juror cast a guilty vote not based on the evidence but because she wanted to end deliberations to protect another juror who refused to convict Miller but was targeted by other jurors to change her mind, Conner wrote."

-In August 2021, Miller went on hunger strike to protest his conditions, which he feared would result in his getting COVID-19, and the status of his trial, saying he believed the district attorney had withheld evidence.
+In August 2021, Miller went on hunger strike to protest his conditions, which he feared would result in him getting COVID-19, and the status of his trial, saying he believed the district attorney had withheld evidence.
 That month, he hired civil rights attorney Benjamin Crump.

 Investigation Discovery Reasonable Doubt

-In June 2018, Miller's case was featured on Investigation Discovery Reasonable Doubt.
-It was on this episode that Kenneth Jordan recanted and discussed his false testimony.
+In June 2018, Miller's case was highlighted on an episode of Investigation Discovery Reasonable Doubt, in which Kenneth Jordan recanted and discussed his false testimony.
 Jordan stated he was pressured by detectives to testify against Miller or he himself would have faced a 10-year prison sentence for unrelated criminal charges.
 On July 6, another witness, Darnell Jordan, recanted his testimony, saying he was detained and locked in a hotel room by the police for refusing to testify against Miller.